Skip to main content

 Mobile phone numbers start with 021, 022, 020 or 027.

 You can buy prepaid sim cards for your phone from just $2 at places like Warehouse Stationery or dairies and supermarkets as well as phone stores around town.
-The cellular networks are: 2 Degrees, Vodafone, Spark and Skinny Mobile.
+The cellular networks are: 2 Degrees, OneNZ, Spark and Skinny Mobile.

 What’s a good thing to do if we have a day off?